TERMS OF BUSINESS

 COMPANY REGISTRATION NUMBER: 358826

 This document sets out the basis on which Gallivan Murphy Insurance Brokers Ltd will provide business services to you as a client.
 It contains details of our regulatory and statutory obligations and the respective duties of both the firm and you in relation to such services.
 Please note that by proceeding with your Gallivan Murphy Insurance Brokers Ltd quotation or policy you agree to the terms as laid out in this Terms of Business document.
 By agreeing to these Terms of Business, you acknowledge that you have read and understand the information contained within your chosen quotation and/or policy.
 Please be advised that we will communicate and issue documents to you via email, where agreed.

 Regulatory and Authorised Status

-Gallivan Murphy Insurance Brokers Ltd, trading as GMIB is regulated by the Central Bank of Ireland, registered as an insurance intermediary under the European Union (Insurance Distribution) Regulations, 2018.
+Gallivan Murphy Insurance Brokers Ltd, trading, as GMIB; O’Donovan Insurances and Fitzgerald Insurances is a wholly owned subsidiary of Assured Partners AP Ireland Ltd, is regulated by the Central Bank of Ireland, registered as an insurance intermediary under the European Union (Insurance Distribution) Regulations, 2018.
 Our Central Bank Reference Number is C27945.
 The firm is also regulated by the National Consumer Agency as a Credit Intermediary and we can arrange premium finance for your personal or commercial insurance policies.
 As with all credit agreements, terms and conditions apply and we strongly advise that you read all documentation relating to such agreements before entering into same.
 The firm is subject to the Central Bank of Ireland’s Consumer Protection Code, Fitness and Probity Standards and the Minimum Competency Code.
 These codes are available for inspection on the Central Bank of Ireland’s Website www.centralbank.ie

 Compensation Schemes/Consumer Protection